What Boxing Gloves Should I Use? A Complete Beginner’s Guide (UK)

 -

-Excellent all-round training gloves
+Excellent all-round training glove

 -

-Often used for sparring by lighter boxers
+Often suitable for lighter boxers sparring

 -